pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

 At the time of writing this blog following are list of dependencies:

-- "react": "16.9.0",
+- `react` (v16.9.0),
-- "react-native": "0.61.2"
+- `react-native` (v0.61.2)
-- Cocoapods(for iOS):"1.7.5"
+- `Cocoapods`(v1.7.5) (for iOS)
-- "react-native-maps":"0.26.1"
+- `react-native-maps` "0.26.1"

 ## 2. Add react-native-maps and link it

-Next, we add react-native-maps package from Airbnb, which has great support from the community.
+Next, we add `react-native-maps` package from Airbnb, which has great support from the community.
 In our terminal, we run `npm install react-native-maps --save-exact` and auto-link it by running `react-native link react-native-map`.

 ## 3. Load default map

-Let's first load default Google map using react-native-maps for iOS and Android.
+Let's first load the default Google map using `react-native-maps` for iOS and Android.

 **Enabling Google maps for iOS using Cocoapods:**

-- Run `cd ios && pod install` to install react-native-maps dependency for iOS
+- Run `cd ios && pod install` to install `react-native-maps`dependency for iOS.

   ![](./assets/pod_install.png)
   _pod installation_

-- Import GoogleMaps header file in AppDelegate.m as follows
+- Import `GoogleMaps` header file in `AppDelegate.m` as follows

 ![](./assets/googlemaps.png)
 _importing GoogleMaps header file_

-- Copy the Google API key and paste it in AppDelegate.m file as follows
+- Copy the Google API key and paste it in `AppDelegate.m` file as follows

   ![](./assets/appdelegate.png)
   _AppDelegate.m_

-* Next, we create a component called Map and import MapView component of react-native-maps
+* Next, we create a component called `Map` and import `MapView`component of `react-native-maps`

   ![](./assets/folder_Structure.png)